Regional Folklife Center of Montgomery County

-We deeply value collaboration with folk artists and organizations, whom we proudly refer to as our "Folklife Partners."
-If you are a folk artist or advocate working in the traditional arts in Montgomery County, Maryland, we are here to support you.
-Contact Wenhong Luo, Director of Folklife to learn more about our Folklife Partners program and how you can get involved.
+The Museum serves as the state-designated Regional Folklife Center of Montgomery County, the state's most demographically diverse county.
+In this role, we support folk artists and organizations, all of whom we proudly refer to as our "Folklife Partners."
+If you are a folk artist or advocate working in the traditional arts in Montgomery County, Maryland, we are here to collaborate with you.
+Contact staff to let us know how we can help you preserve, share and celebrate your cultural traditions.

 Providing Space for Creativity:

 We offer space for rehearsals, festivals, performances, and related gatherings.
 Our facilities are designed to be flexible and accommodating, ensuring that your artistic vision can be realized without constraints.
-Check out our master plan for a 1700 square feet Cultural Heritage Hub, coming online in 2025.
+Available for free and reduced-fee use by folk artist is the new Willow Grove Cultural Commons, coming online in 2025.

 Grant Application Assistance: